How to Use AI for People Programs Without Overwhelming Your Team

 1. Start with people, not tech.

 The strongest use cases for AI emerge from real bottlenecks.
-Map out your employee journey from hiring and onboarding to performance and separation, and look for tasks that are repetitive, manual, or prone to inconsistency.
+Map out your employee journey to identify where AI in people programs can reduce repetitive work and improve engagement from hiring and onboarding to performance and separation.
+Look for tasks that are repetitive, manual, or prone to inconsistency.
 These are your top AI opportunities.

 2. Context is everything.